ModernLeadershipCenter/leadership-training-continuum/README.md

 Use the Leadership training continuum Venn wherever needed to expand the visual comprehension of leadership training best practices.
 I E Staring with employee skills development through manager and executive leadership training.

 **Contributing**
-Guidelines for contributing to the project include edits to x and y axis descriptions that improve its ability to expand readers grasp and perception of leadership skills development.
+Guidelines for contributing to the project include edits to x and y axis descriptions that improve its ability to expand readers grasp and perception of leadership training and skills development.

 **License**
 License is MIT, feel free to use as long as you provide attribution.